 Bio

 Thanks for visiting!
-I am a Postdoc at Columbia University's Zuckerman Mind Brain Behavior Institute.
-I am currently working with Ishmail Abdus-Saboor to study genetic and neuronal mechanisms underlying social behaviors in the African naked mole-rat (Heterocephalus glaber).
+I am an evolutionary biologist passionate about understanding how and why diverse behaviors evolve in nature.
+I'm currently a Postdoc at Columbia University's Zuckerman Mind Brain Behavior Institute.
+I work with Ishmail Abdus-Saboor to study genetic and neuronal mechanisms underlying social behaviors in the African naked mole-rat.
+I aim to take multi-desciplinary approaches, combining genomics, neuroscience, and field-based behavioral ecology to comprehensively understand the evolution of behavior.

-Born and raised in Tokyo, Japan, I graduated from the University of Tokyo for my undergraduate degree where I worked with Nobuyuki Kutsukake on the evolution of (eu)sociality in the naked mole rat and other African rodents.
+Born and raised in Tokyo, Japan, I graduated from the University of Tokyo for my undergraduate degree where I worked with Nobuyuki Kutsukake at SOKENDAI on the evolution of (eu)sociality in the naked mole rat and other African rodents.

 I spent most of my youth chasing soccer balls, savoring ramen, and playing Nintendo games.
 Since moving to NYC for grad school, I've found a new passion for beautiful jazz and flavorful coffee.